The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: Introduction

 {\em 3.
 The null frame spaces.} To study nonlinear problems at critical regularity one needs to work in a scale invariant setting.
 However, it was soon realized that the homogeneous $X^{s,b}$ spaces are not even well defined, not to mention suitable for this.
 The remedy, first introduced in work of the second author~\cite{Tat} in the context of wave maps, was to produce a better description of the fine structure of waves, combining frequency and modulation localizations with adapted frames in the physical space.
 This led to the {\em null frame spaces}, which played a key role in subsequent developments for wave maps.

 {\em 4.
 Renormalization.} A remarkable feature of all semilinear geometric wave equations is that while at high regularity (and locally in time) the nonlinearity is perturbative, this is no longer the case at critical regularity.
 Precisely, isolating the non-perturbative component of the nonlinearity, one can see that this is of paradifferential type; in other words, the high frequency waves evolve on a variable low frequency background.
-To address this difficulty, the idea of Tao~\cite{Tao2}, also in the wave map context, was to {\em renormalize} the paradifferential problem, i.e., to find a suitable approximate conjugation to the corresponding constant coefficient problem.
+To address this difficulty, the idea of Tao~\cite{Tao2}, also in the wave maps context, was to {\em renormalize} the paradifferential problem, i.e., to find a suitable approximate conjugation to the corresponding constant coefficient problem.
+In the case of wave maps, the conjugating operator is essentially a gauge transform (i.e., a Lie group-valued function), while in the case of Maxwell--Klein--Gordon and Yang--Mills one needs a Lie group-valued pseudo-differential operator; see \cite{RT, KS, KST, KT} and the discussion below.

 {\em 5.
 Induction of energy.} The ideas discussed so far seem to suffice for small data critical problems.
 Attacking the large data problem generates yet another range of difficulties.
 One first step in this direction is Bourgain's {\em induction of energy} idea \cite{Bour}, which is a convenient mechanism to transfer information to higher and higher energies.
-We remark that an alternate venue here, which sometimes yields more efficient proofs, is the Kenig-Merle idea \cite{MR2461508} of constructing {\em minimal blow-up solutions}.
+We remark that an alternate venue here, which sometimes yields more efficient proofs, is the Kenig--Merle idea \cite{MR2461508} of constructing {\em minimal blow-up solutions}.
 However, the implementation of this method in problems which require renormalization seems to cause considerable trouble.
 For a further discussion on this issue, we refer to \cite{KriSch}, where this method was carried out in the cases of energy critical wave maps into the hyperbolic plane.

 {\em 6.
 Caloric gauge.} Another difficulty arising in the context of large data solutions is that of finding a good gauge, which at the same time applies to large data and at the same time has good analytic properties.
-The caloric gauge, used in our work, is a global version of a local caloric gauge previously introduced by the first author \cite{Oh1, Oh2}, and is based on an idea proposed by Tao~\cite{Tao-caloric} in the Wave Maps context.
+The caloric gauge, used in our work, is a global version of a local caloric gauge previously introduced by the first author \cite{Oh1, Oh2}, and is based on an idea proposed by Tao~\cite{Tao-caloric} in the wave maps context.